 chelated copper, copper histidinate, cupric acetate

-Copper is a soft, reddish-orange metal and an essential trace element.
-Its functions in the body are still being researched.
-Copper may effectively treat some types of anemia unresponsive to iron therapy.
-Wilson's disease and Menkes (kinky hair) disease are related to the inability to properly utilize copper.
+Copper is a soft, reddish-orange metal.
+It’s an essential trace element.
+It’s being studied to see how it helps the body.
+Copper may treat some types of anemia that don’t respond to iron.
+Wilson's disease and Menkes (kinky hair) disease are related to not being able to use copper.

-Copper concentrations are highest in the liver and brain.
-Copper is also found in the kidneys, pancreas, and the heart.
-Copper concentrations in the body are increased by the presence of estrogens.
-Therefore, copper concentrations are highest in the body during pregnancy.
+Copper levels are highest in the liver and brain.
+Copper is also found in the kidneys, pancreas, and heart.
+Estrogen increases the amount of copper in your body.
+For this reason, copper levels are highest during pregnancy.

 Copper helps to form hemoglobin.
-It is essential for the production of red blood cells and in the energy production cycle of the cell.
+It’s needed to make red blood cells.
+It’s also needed for the energy production cycle of cells.

-Copper facilitates the absorption of iron from the intestine.
-It also plays a role in the production of new bone and connective tissue.
+Copper helps your body absorb iron from the intestines.
+It also plays a role in making new bone and connective tissue.

-Copper may be useful in treating arthritis.
-(Copper bracelets are often worn on wrists to treat arthritis.)
+Copper may help treat arthritis.
+Some people wear copper bracelets on their wrists to treat arthritis.
 Copper is also claimed to help prevent heart disease and cancer.

-Supplements are supplied as chelated (non-toxic) copper.
-As indicated below, copper is measured in micrograms (mcg).
+Supplements come as chelated (non-toxic) copper.
+Copper is measured in micrograms (mcg).
 The RDA is the Recommended Dietary Allowance.